The Sunshine State’s citrus farmers are holding on after a 95 percent industry decline in the past 30 years.

 💡 Got a news tip?
 Connect with us confidentially.

-♥️ Follow us on Facebook, X, Instagram, or Truth Social
+▶️ Follow The Epoch Times on Facebook, X, Instagram, or Truth Social

 📫 Forward this email to a friend and tell them to subscribe.
 (Here)

-☕ Love coffee, mugs, stickers, and clothes?
-Check out our shop.
+☕ Show us your love with coffee, mugs, stickers, and clothes.
+Check out the shop.

 Thanks for reading 🙏